aplteam/Tatin/docs/TatinForContributors.md

    #.Tatin.TestCasesServer.RunTests
    ```

-   This function changes the current directory, establishes all required references and then instantiates the `Tester2` class under the name `T` before finally calling the `Run` function from an instance of the `Tester2` class; this will start a Tatin server.
+   This function changes the current directory, establishes all required references and then instantiates the `Tester2` class under the name `T` before finally calling the `T.Run` function; this will start a Tatin server.

 Now you are ready to execute the test suite.